davidmcclure/cleanconfig/README.md

 ## Environments

 Often, you need to change config values based on an "environment" - `test`, `dev`, `prod`, etc. When SimpleConfig loads files, it will automatically try to read an environment from an ENV variable named `{uppercase slug}_ENV`.
 For example, in this case, since `slug` is `myproject`, SimpleConfig will look up the value of `MYPROJECT_ENV`.
 If this is defined, files with names like `{slug}.{env}.yml` will be loaded immediately after the "default" file in each directory, so that the ENV-specific values take precedence.
-In this case, if `MYPROJECT_ENV=test`, then SimpleConfig will try to load:
+In this case, if `MYPROJECT_ENV=test`, then SimpleConfig will load:

 - `[Directory of Python file]/myproject.yml`
 - `[Directory of Python file]/myproject.test.yml`